| Goign to

 excellent directories offered by Beech

-youre looking for and why you are in the
+what youre looking for and why you are in

-What are your top five criteria for choosing an
+you?
+What are your top five criteria for

 Understand